 The 4 P's aren't something you can implement as an afterthought.
 To utilize the 4 P's effectively, incorporate them into every step of your marketing campaign.

-From your initial organizing stages all the way through to campaign launch, the presence of the 4 P's should be evident in your marketing strategy every step of the way.Free campaign management template
+From your initial organizing stages all the way through to campaign launch, the presence of the 4 P's should be evident in your marketing strategy every step of the way.Free marketing project plan template